composable-com/composable-ui/README.md

 ## Deployment / Installation

-The are multiple methods of running and deploying Composable UI.
+There are multiple methods of running and deploying Composable UI.

 Be sure to read the documentation on Composable UI's [environment variables](https://docs.composable.com/docs/essentials/configuration).
 When deploying to a cloud provider like Vercel or Netlify you must set the `NEXTAUTH_SECRET` environment variable.
 For more information on Composable UI environment variables, see the [Application Configuration](../essentials/configuration.md) section.
 See these links on how to set environment variables for [Netlify](https://docs.netlify.com/environment-variables/overview/) and [Vercel](https://vercel.com/docs/concepts/projects/environment-variables).